 Dry eye is a broad term used to describe inadequacies of the eye to maintain healthy lubrication of the exposed surfaces.
 This causes the cornea and conjunctiva to become inflamed and irritated.
 The underlying causes of dry eyes are complex and numerous and need a thorough examination for your optometrist to determine the cause and most appropriate treatment.

 Dry eye can be a debilitating condition.
-At our Adelaide and Woodville branches we are equipped with new technology to treat dry eye disease and its symptoms.
+At our Adelaide and Woodville branches our therapeutic optometrists are equipped with the technology to diagnose and treat dry eye disease.

 There are many causes of dry eye.
 These fall into several broad categories that come with particular treatments.
 There can be some overlap between the types of dry eye, making the condition challenging for both the practitioner and patient to manage.

 The majority of dry eye problems are due to evaporative dry eye.
-This is when the tears are produced at _normal _quantities but are quick to evaporate, leading to dryness.
+This is when the aqueous water component is produced at normal quantities but are quick to evaporate, leading to dryness.
 There are a number of factors which can lead to evaporative dry eye.

 Evaporative dry eye is most commonly caused by meibomian gland dysfunction (MGD), also known as posterior blepharitis.
 In this condition, the oil-producing glands in the lids become ineffective.
 The lipid/oil produced by the meibomian glands forms the outermost layer of the tear film, preventing evaporation of the watery aqueous component of the tears.
 It follows that when the lipid layer is compromised, the eye will become dry more quickly, leading to symptoms.
 It is important to note that treatment with drops designed for aqueous deficient dry eye will not be as effective for MGD caused evaporative dry eye, as the tears will still be unstable and quick to evaporate.
 For more information about MGD and its treatments visit our meibomian gland dysfunction page here.
 The newest and most exciting treatment for MGD at Innovative Eye Care is the use of intense pulsed light (IPL) to improve your oil gland function.
 For more information about IPL treatment please click here.